 Due to the ongoing coronavirus pandemic, community events are currently on hold.
-In place of in classroom learning, you can find a variety of tools for virtual learning and limited in person screenings and education opportunities below.
+Find a variety of tools for virtual learning, flu shots and limited in person screenings below.

 - COVID-19 Information and Prevention Guide: Martin Luther King, Jr. Community Hospital and Charles R. Drew University of Medicine and Science have partnered to produce this booklet that provides tips to help prevent virus spread.